Parks Information & Reservations

 signage and school group initiatives.

-designated Important Bird Area is within our community.
+designated Important Bird Areas.

 Harbor Park & Lakefront are listed in the “Great Wisconsin Birding